 The pancake is worth ordering.
 The recipe belongs to the cook’s great great grandmother.
 The owners mentioned that customers drove from Edina to Rogers to get their pancakes.
 That’s nearly 60 miles roundtrip.

 You don’t want to miss the Lindas’ Stuffed.
 I’m calling it a homemade take on the McDonald’s McGriddle.
 It’s two slices of French toast stuffed with Swiss cheese with your choice of ham or sausage.
-Pour some syrup on it and you got yourself a quality, homemade McGriddle without the guilt.
+Pour some syrup on it and you got yourself a quality, homemade McGriddle.

 Lindas’ Cafe is not big — it’s only 88 seats.
 Make sure your whole party is there if you want to get seated.

 Their entire menu, which does include broasted chicken and other lunch items, is available for take out.

 2700 39th Avenue NE, Saint Anthony Village

 Jeff Nat, whose nickname was Fat Nat while playing hockey, started Fat Nat’s Eggs in 2002.
 Jeff, who loves to cook, wanted to run a restaurant with quality ingredients.

 The original location in New Hope had 35 seats when it first opened.
 Today, it has more than 100.
 It previously was a Chinese restaurant.

 Fans of my Facebook page say the New Hope location is best, although the menu is consistent at all three restaurants.